scottishgovernment/resources.mygov.scot/_additional/digital-first.md

 ### Data Hosting and Data Centres

 Adopt cloud computing or virtualisation as the preferred approaches to the delivery of data hosting for the service.

+### Ecosystem

+Identify how your service aligns with Scotland's digital ecosystem.

 ### Sponsor Acceptance